 - Some have churches and shrines built for them.

 - The Ork versions, the Gargants, often are modeled after their gods, Gork and Mork.
-In at least one case a war has been fought figuring out which it one of them it is.
+In at least one case they began building such a machine and then proceeded to have a war over out which one of them it is.
+(This is the plot, such as it is, of a spinoff side-game called appropriately enough Gorkamorka.)

 - Exalted has Autochthon, the Great Maker, one of the Primordials who created the setting's universe, and the one most focused on craftsmanship, artifice, and generally making stuff.
 He's also called the Machine-God, and he lives up to the name, with one of his bodies being an entire world of cogs, gears, pistons, wires, steam-filled pipes, and crystalline memory banks.